zhuyuhui97/sec25-inaccurate-br-hist-artifact/intra-ctx/README.md

 However, due to the different implementations of BPUs across different microarchitectures, the optimal parameters can vary significantly.
 You can also experiment with different values to find the optimal settings for your specific target.

-**Output:**

 The victim snippet in `spec-bse` allows two architectural execution paths:
 - `Bx_prime` not taken, and `Bi_pred` jumps to `t_leak`;
 - `Bx_prime` taken, and `Bi_pred` jumps to `t_alt`.

-The output includes the average probe access latencies for the FLUSH+RELOAD cache probes, similar to `spec-bse`.
+**The output** includes the average probe access latencies for the FLUSH+RELOAD cache probes, similar to `spec-bse`.
 Here we provide two samples from Cortex-A76.

 When executing *without `--mistrain-taken`*, `Bx_prime` is mistrained to be biased toward *not taken*.
 In Test 0 and Test 1, while `Bx_prime` is *architecturally taken but transiently not taken*, this leads `Bi_pred` to mis-speculate `t_leak`.
 Therefore, you may observe the first probe showing lower latency.